 Continuing to mow throughout fall also ensures fallen leaves don’t choke your grass.
 A mulching mower breaks the leaves into manageable bits that actually feed your grass and form an insulating layer at the soil level.
 If you don’t have a mulching mower, mow in two different directions each time to adequately break up the leaves.

-2. Patch Dead Spots
+2. Patch Dead or Bare Spots

-October was brutal with much of Georgia in severe to extreme drought.
 Fall is a great time to use sod to patch any areas that may have succumbed to drought stress.
 If you’re unsure, our experts can help you identify your grass type.

 3. Watch for Disease